MM120-i/Tic_Tac_Toe/README.md

   - Improved code readability by adding more comments for readers.

 - **October 29, 2023:**
    - Added a header file with appropriate contents.
+   - Added a Makefile